 Divide the dough into 6 equal portions.
 I make my pumpkin hotteok relatively big but if you want them to be thinner and smaller, make 8 portions instead.

-Roll each portion into a 6-7 inch circle and fill each portion with about 2 tbsp of the pumpkin filling.
+Roll each portion into a 6-7 inch circle and fill each portion with about 2 tablespoon of the pumpkin filling.
 Gather up the edges and pinch the ends to enclose the filling.
 This can get a little messy if you put too much filling.
 The trick is to put just enough filling so that you can still close the hotteok.

 Heat some oil in a medium saute pan and cook the hotteok in the pan.
 Street vendors in Korea have a weight to place on the hotteok to prevent them from puffing up.
 This is the trick behind keeping them nice and thin.
 I wanted to make mine a little more like a donut so I kept them on the thicker side, only slightly flattening them while they cooked.